lisabpink/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-    A function is the program- its the piece of code that has the information that tell the computer what to do.
-A method is a function that belongs to an object.
+    A function is the program- its the piece of code that has the information that tells the computer what to do.
+A method is a function that belongs to an object that manipulates data and "runs the code".

 3. What is closure?